riding a bicycle through fall leaves

 Complete and submit to Financial Aid and Scholarships a Change in Aid form online through MyAwards for any of the following circumstances:

-• Change to part-time status: If you are on official part-time status through the Office of the University Registrar the cost of attendance for the quarter will be reduced to reflect the amount of the part-time fees versus the amount of the full-time fees, and financial aid is adjusted accordingly.
-Please be aware that students must be enrolled in at least 6 units in order for financial aid (except for Pell Grant) to disburse to a student's account.
+• Change to part-time status: If you are on official part-time status through the Office of the University Registrar the cost of attendance for the quarter will be reduced to reflect part-time fees versus full-time fees, and financial aid will be adjusted accordingly.
+Please be aware that students must be enrolled in at least 6 units for financial aid (except for Pell Grant) to disburse to a student's account.

 • Report returning from Planned Educational Leave Program